-An affordability analysis was undertaken to ensure that domestic consumers, particularly those in LIG, can afford the projected water tariff levels that meet the financial objectives of the sector.
-The affordability analysis was done for year 2017, two years after the project is assumed to be operational, and year 2024.
+An affordability analysis was undertaken to ensure that domestic consumers, particularly those in lower income groups and female headed households, can afford the projected water tariff levels that meet the financial objectives of the sector.
+The affordability analysis was done for year 2017, two years before the project is assumed to be operational, and year 2024.